Congress Close To Passing Significant Criminal Justice Reform

 Although the legislation does a lot to reduce mandatory minimum sentencing, especially for non-violent offenders, it still carves out a number of exceptions for “violent and high-risk criminals convicted of certain serious offenses,” such as those serving time for sexual exploitation of children, espionage, the fentanyl and heroin drug trade, and crimes related to murder and terrorism.
 Perhaps most notably, it states that “prisoners are ineligible to apply time credits if subject to a final order of removal under the Immigration and Nationality Act.”

 Although a meaningful step towards prison and mandatory sentencing reform, even if the legislation passes, there will still be a significant amount of unfairness involved in the criminal prosecution process.
-If you live in Florida and have been accused of a crime, contact our experienced criminal defense attorneys at the Baez Law Firm today to find out more.
+If you live in Florida and have been accused of a crime, contact our experienced criminal defense attorneys in Orlando at the Baez Law Firm today to find out more.